-The 2012 BMW 7-Series hasn't been crash-tested by either of the major agencies--the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
+The 2012 BMW 7-Series hasn't been crash-tested by either of the major agencies, the IIHS and the NHTSA.
 That's because it's a very expensive, and relatively rare, model, and both agencies tend to favor the most popular models.

 But the BMW 5-Series has fared quite well, and the 7-Series is at least somewhat mechanically related to its smaller sibling.
 Furthermore, the 7-Series' big dose of safety equipment goes a long way toward earning our respect.

 All 7-Series cars get the usual airbags and stability control, with the addition of front knee and rear-seat side airbags.
 A rearview camera is standard, as is a front-end 180-degree-view camera.
 Parking sensors provide audible warnings of parking-lot obstacles.